Skip to main content

 To Boldly Go.
 Marketing the Myth of Star Trek by Djoymi Baker (2023)

-The stories, myths, and colossal spheres and regions (and timelines) the Star Trek franchise has generated so far, to a large extend are based on the show’s clever usage and reinterpretation of ancient Greek myths, epic stories of exploration, warfare, politics, and adventure often already familiar to audiences from (classic) storytelling or archaic tales.
+The stories, myths, and colossal spheres and regions (and timelines) the Star Trek franchise has generated so far, to a large extent, are based on the show’s clever usage and reinterpretation of ancient Greek myths, epic stories of exploration, warfare, politics, and adventure often already familiar to audiences from (classic) storytelling or archaic tales.
 It […]

 Star Trek, History and Us: Reflections of the Present and Past Throughout the Franchise by A.J.
 Blac...